 It was important for the team at Warka Water to create something that uses biodegradable and recyclable materials.
 The Warka Tower is a large vertical structure, shaped like the warka tree, that collects clean water, in the form of rain, fog and dew, from the atmosphere.

 Using natural processes like gravity and condensation, the Warka Tower is able to collect this water without using electricity.
-The Warka Tower can be found in Haiti, Togo and Ethiopia.
+The structure has been erected in Haiti, Togo and Ethiopia, and is is currently shortlisted for the 2019 Aga Khan Award for Architecture.

 Noticing that the needs of these villages go further than just the need for clean, drinking water, the team from Warka Water got to work improving upon the model of the Warka Tower and developed the Warka Solar.
 The Warka Solar is simply the Warka Tower fitted with solar panels.
 The Warka Solar not only provides light to the area but can also serve as a charging station for various devices.